Anushkamishra24/git--demo/README.md

 # git--demo
-this is my first GitHub practice repository
+This is my first GitHub practice repository
+Author - Anushka